An Interview With Dr. Srihari S. Naidu (Part 1 of the COVID-19 Interview Series)

 - Welt FGP, Shah PB, Aronow HD, et al. Catheterization Laboratory Considerations During the Coronavirus (COVID-19) Pandemic: From the ACC's Interventional Council and SCAI.
 J Am Coll Cardiol 2020;75:2372-5.

-Keywords: COVID-19, Coronavirus, Coronavirus Infections, severe acute respiratory syndrome coronavirus 2, Coronary Angiography, ST Elevation Myocardial Infarction, Heart-Assist Devices, Respiratory Distress Syndrome, Adult, Extracorporeal Membrane Oxygenation, Percutaneous Coronary Intervention, Coronary Occlusion, Takotsubo Cardiomyopathy, Troponin, Tidal Volume, Cardiac Output, Low, Anticoagulants, Coronary Vasospasm, Myocarditis, Transcatheter Aortic Valve Replacement
+Keywords: COVID-19, Coronavirus, Coronavirus Infections, severe acute respiratory syndrome coronavirus 2, Coronary Angiography, ST Elevation Myocardial Infarction, Heart-Assist Devices, Respiratory Distress Syndrome, Extracorporeal Membrane Oxygenation, Percutaneous Coronary Intervention, Coronary Occlusion, Takotsubo Cardiomyopathy, Troponin, Tidal Volume, Cardiac Output, Low, Anticoagulants, Coronary Vasospasm, Myocarditis, Transcatheter Aortic Valve Replacement

 < Back to Listings